 Financing Your Education: Getting Started

-Making the decision to pursue higher education should be celebrated.
-It’s a big step, especially if you’re returning after several years in the workforce.
+It’s a big step: returning to school.
+Especially if you’re going back after several years in the workforce.

 Outline Your Finances